jupitern/slim3-skeleton/README.md

 $app = app();
 ```

-Debug a variable, array or object using a debug helper
+Debug a variable, array or object using the debug helper function
 ```php
 debug(['a', 'b', 'c']);
 // or debug and exit passing true as second param